It’s time for steady decision-making and lots of repetition

 Building trust and security

 Employees have a lot of faith in their leaders.
-In its global survey, the PR firm Edelman reported that employees view their own companies as the — well ahead of business at large, government, or media.
+In its global 2020 Trust Barometer survey, the PR firm Edelman reported that employees view their own companies as the institution they trust the most — well ahead of business at large, government, or media.
 That means what founders, leaders, and managers do during an emergency calls for a lot more than simply “messaging.”
 It requires erring on the side of over-communicating with all your constituents.
 But rising to the occasion during an unnerving and unprecedented time is less about what you say and more what you do — in those initial moments and every moment beyond it.

 Triage communications